pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

+    Feature: Step arguments
         Scenario: Arguments for given, when, thens
             Given there are 5 cucumbers

             When I eat 3 cucumbers
             And I eat 2 cucumbers

             Then I should have 0 cucumbers

 The code will look like: